The best waterproof dress shoes for men

 A spray does not make a regular leather upper waterproof.
 Shoes get their waterproofing properties from a membrane or laminate like Gore-Tex, and not because of surface treatment.

 As a side note, surface finishes like DWR work well on garments.
-But again, such apparel are merely water-repellent and not waterproof.
+But again, such apparel is merely water-repellent and not waterproof.

 Waterproof sprays will ruin high-quality leather uppers, as the chemicals block the ‘grains’ on the surface.
 Not only does this affect the breathability, but also makes it more difficult for the leather to absorb the essential oils from conditioning creams.